kenrollins/Dell-AITC/docs/neo4j/schema_planning/v2.2/SCHEMA_MASTER_V2.2.md

-# Dell-AITC Schema Documentation
+# Dell-AITC Schema Documentation v2.2

 ## Overview
-This document describes the Neo4j database schema for the Dell-AITC system, focusing on AI technology classification and federal use case tracking.
+This document describes the Neo4j database schema for the Dell-AITC system version 2.2, focusing on AI technology classification and federal use case tracking.

 ## Version Information
 ```yaml